fleray/esri_web_playground/esri.d.ts and a sample/esri typescript/README.md

 The esri TypeScript definition file (esri.d.ts) is inside the definition_typescripts folder.

 Also in this folder are the Dojo files (dojo*.ts) for the needed Dojo 1.9 dependency.
-Many thank's to schungx for his Dojo AMD 1.9 binding.
-Thanks to Patrice Freydiere for his work on esri AMD version (see his implementation at https://github.com/frett27/ESRI-TypeScript and samples at https://github.com/frett27/ESRI-TypeScript-Samples).

 Bug fixes 13/09/2013 :
 - Adapt the code to match the new Dojo.Deferred<TYPE> signature.